University of Central Florida, M.S. Statistical Computing

-Research interest(s): Intersectionality, equity, and access issues amongst Black students and student-athletes at predominately white institutions (PWIs).
+Research interest(s): Organizational Change, Culture, and Leadership within intercollegiate athletics.
+As well as examining Intersectionality, equity, and access issues amongst Black students and student-athletes at predominately white institutions (PWIs).

 Current research fellowship: Mustang Fellowship: Recognizes Ph.D. students who show great promise for academic success and potential to enhance graduate program diversity at SMU.

-Professional experience: Prior to SMU, Rashard played professional football for the Chicago Bears and worked in collegiate athletics as student-athlete development and support.
-He is currently working for Guild Education as a Student Success Coach.
+Professional experience: Prior to SMU, Rashard played professional football for the Chicago Bears, served as a Career Coach for working adults, and has held numerous positions within student-athlete development and support departments in the collegiate athletics field.
+He is currently working for SMU Athletics as the Director of Student-Athlete Success.

 Research interest(s): Applying the Theory of Constraints to Education, which requires diagnostic assessment that is as accurate, timely, and efficient, as possible.

 Current Fellowship: I am on the NSF-funded STEM+C project that aims to use the Minecraft video game to teach middle-schoolers Computational Thinking.
 The big idea is to use the student engagement generated by successful commercial video games to promote student learning.

 Professional experience: During a 25-year business career, I founded or led organizations in healthcare or staffing.
 These included a $73 million company with 10 offices worldwide, and culminated in being the CEO of a $150 million home health and hospice company with 2,000 team members in 91 locations nationwide serving 7,000 patients.